 A Crown of Diamonds

-Unlike the hidden halo, a traditional halo is fully visible: it is a frame of small diamonds surrounding the centre stone and seen clearly from above.
-This encircling band of brilliance serves to amplify the visual impact of the centre stone — making it appear larger and more luminous than it is on its own.
+Unlike the hidden halo, a traditional halo is fully visible.
+It is a frame of small diamonds surrounding the centre stone and seen clearly from above.
+This encircling band of brilliance serves to amplify the visual impact of the centre stone, making it appear larger and more luminous than it is on its own.
 Halo settings are enduringly popular and suit a wide variety of stone shapes, from round brilliants to ovals and cushion cuts.
-The halo can be a single row or a double row for even more drama.
+The halo can be a single or double row of stones, with the halo region sometimes made in an alternative metal colour for extra impact.

 Side Stones